CloudCannon/astro-starter/README.md

 # Astro CloudCannon Starter

-A starting point for those looking to build a website with Astro, using Bookshop components in CloudCannon.
+A starting point for developers looking to build a website with Astro, using Bookshop components in CloudCannon.

 Create your own copy, and start creating your own components to use in the CloudCannon CMS.
 Build components with `.jsx` or `.astro`.

-To try to cut down on setup time this starter template includes are some commonly used [features](#features) in CloudCannon.
+To try to cut down on setup time this starter template includes some commonly used [features](#features) in CloudCannon.

 This template is aimed at helping developers build sites quickly, rather than providing editors with a fully built editable site.
 If you are an editor looking for an already built template, have a look at [CloudCannon's templates page](https://cloudcannon.com/templates/).